 Contributor’s Agreement for Plone Explained

-The Foundation's contributor agreement ensures that there will always be an OSI-approved version of Plone.
+3. Guarantee of future Open Source versions: The Foundation's contributor agreement ensures that there will always be an OSI-approved version of Plone.

 Questions & Answers

-Will Plone always be available under an OSI-approved/Open Source license?
-Couldn't the Board change its mind about this?
 Plone will always be available under an OSI-approved license; this is written into the language of the contributor agreement each developer and the foundation sign.

 Will Plone ever be available under a non-GPL license?

 The current Plone approach states that companies can negotiate a non-GPL license.
-Thus, the Foundation might pursue a dual-licensing (GPL and non-GPL) scheme - but, at this time, the Board has not yet created any policies on this.
+Thus, the Foundation might pursue a dual-licensing (GPL and non-GPL) scheme—but at this time, the Board has not yet created any policies on this.
 This is an important question for the community, of course, and the Foundation intends to have this conversation in a transparent way.

 Why would anyone want a non-GPL Plone?

-Two possible reasons: Some companies are reluctant to do in-house modifications of framework-like systems (such as Plone) that are under the GPL, fearing that a clause in the GPL might force them to disclose their internal work - thus wanting to license it under (for example) a BSD-style license.
+Two possible reasons: Some companies are reluctant to do in-house modifications of framework-like systems (such as Plone) that are under the GPL, fearing that a clause in the GPL might force them to disclose their internal work, thus wanting to license it under (for example) a BSD-style license.
 Second, companies may wish to offer a commercial version of Plone, under a conventional shrink-wrap license, without the obligation to reveal source code or share changes.

 How much would a non-GPL version of Plone cost?
 Would a small company be able to afford one?